 Frequently Asked Questions:

-Am I eligible for the PHF-REF, PHF-CORE, or PHF-MC awards?
+Am I eligible for the PHF-REF, PHF-SF, or PHF-MC awards?

 If you believe your research addresses issues relevant to advancing human health, and your proposal addresses PHF research awards criteria described above, then we encourage you to submit to mechanisms you are eligible for.
-Please consult REF and CORE guidelines to determine eligibility; each is unique.
-For example, REF-Seed grants are only open to tenure-track faculty and nontenure research faculty within 6 years of initial appointment; REF-IE can be submitted by chairs, deans, center/institute directors; Core Facilities proposals can only be submitted by directors of recognized Core Facilities.
+Please consult REF and SF guidelines to determine eligibility; each is unique.
+For example, REF-Seed grants are only open to tenure-track faculty and non-tenure research faculty within 6 years of initial appointment; REF-IE can be submitted by chairs, deans, center/institute directors; Shared Facilities proposals can only be submitted by directors of recognized Shared Facilities.
 Finally, PHF-MC is a new category that is only open to tenured faculty with an active NIH grant and/or a consistent history of external funding with NIH or a related agency.

-If I plan to submit a health-oriented research proposal, do I have to submit my proposal through PHF-REF, PHF-CORE, or PHF-MC?
+If I plan to submit a health-oriented research proposal, do I have to submit my proposal through PHF-REF, PHF-SF, or PHF-MC?

 As outlined in the awards description, a primary goal of the PHF investment is to advance research designed to collect impactful preliminary data necessary to be competitive for external funding from federal agencies and foundations with a human health focus, particularly NIH.
 As such, proposals are expected to have such external funding programs as a primary endpoint.